cdancette/cdancette.github.io-old/_posts/2018-01-08-convolutional-neural-net.md

 ---
 layout: post
-title: "Why are convolutional neural networks well suited for computer vision and image processing"
+title: "Why do convolutional neural networks work so well for computer vision ?"
 keywords: machine learning, réseau, neurone, apprentissage, back, tutoriel, artificial neural network
 ---

 ## What is a convolutional neural network ?

-A convolutional neural network is an artificial neural network which has a specific architecture.
-Instead of having neurons connected to every neuron / input from the precedent layer, neurons are just going to connect to a few locally connected inputs (neighbor pixels), in a squared zone.
+A convolutional neural network (or CNN) is an artificial neural network which has a specific architecture.
+Instead of having neurons connected to every neuron / input from the precedent layer, neurons are just connected to a few neighbor pixels, in a squared zone.
+Each neuron is called a *filter*, and is slid through the image, to each zone.
+This is called a convolution, hence the name of the network.

-You can read the great course [http://cs231n.github.io/convolutional-networks/](http://cs231n.github.io/convolutional-networks/) for more details about convolutional neural networks.
+You can read the great course [http://cs231n.github.io/convolutional-networks/](http://cs231n.github.io/convolutional-networks/) for more details about CNN.

-These networks work unbelievably well for computer vision tasks like image recognition, or segmentation.
+These networks work amazingly well for computer vision tasks like image recognition, or segmentation.
 I can think of two reasons why they are well suited for this : weight sharing, and image prior.

-## Weight sharing : much less connexions.
+## Weight sharing: Convolutions are much more efficient.

 One of the most famous image dataset is [ImageNet](http://image-net.org/).
 It is constituted of more than 1 million images, and the resolution is around 256x256, which is 65536 pixels.
 Each pixels has 3 colors, which means 196,608 numbers describe an image.